Sedgwick County: New health order allows schools to decide on mask-wearing

 SEDGWICK COUNTY, Kan.
-(KSNW) – Sedgwick County commissioners announced Tuesday that they made a change to their health order which will now allow school districts opt out of the mask mandate.
+(KSNW) – Sedgwick County commissioners announced Tuesday that they made a change to their health order which will now allow school districts to opt-out of the mask mandate.
 Some school districts are sticking with the status quo while others are not.

-Loosening restrictions a day after the local health officer signed a new order on Monday — Sedgwick County commissioners give the new opt-out for masks for school districts the green light.
 The new order goes into effect on Sunday and lifts all limits on mass gathering sizes and also for restaurants and businesses.
-All that remains is social distancing and face masks.
+All that remains is social distancing and a mask mandate.

-Sedgwick county commissioner David Dennis said the Maize and Renwick school districts wanted the authority to decide if teachers and students should wear masks.
+Sedgwick County Commissioner David Dennis said the Maize and Renwick districts wanted the authority to decide if teachers and students should wear masks.

 That change to the health order passed with three votes on Tuesday.